 Ever since my food service class in undergrad I have been crazy about herb gardens.
 The class involved operating both the department cafeteria and a seated dining room two times a week.
 I had to take the course over the summer the year before I graduated so the fresh foods we used were at their peak.

-It was my first introduction to fresh herbs in cooking.
+It was my first introduction to using fresh herbs in cooking.
 I’m sure that was evident to my instructors when I kept pronouncing thyme as it looks with the “th” and not “time.”
 Our TA quietly told me the correct pronunciation to help me avoid embarrassment.

 Since then I’ve been interested in herb gardens and while I still may mispronounce a name now and then, and I am thrilled to have my own again this year.
 The only problem is the plants produce A LOT and my cooking can’t keep up with them.
 I’m always looking for things to use them in, but I have to admit they tend to go a few days at a time without me picking a single leaf.